pulumi/pulumi/docs/overview.md

 * **Stack**: An instantiation of a package, paired with an environment, and fully specified with arguments.
 * **Resource URN**: An ID that is auto-assigned to each resource object, unique within the overall environment.

-In an analogy with programming languages, a stack is essentially a collection of instantiated resource objects.
+Analagous to programming languages, a stack is essentially a collection of instantiated resource objects.
 Many concepts that are "distinct" in other systems, like gateways, controllers, functions, triggers, and so on, are expressed as classes in Coconut.
 They are essentially "subclasses" -- or specializations -- of the more general concept of a resource object, unifying the creation, configuration, provisioning, discovery, and overall management of them.